wendyhoy/codechampz/README.md

 ### Jay

-* create, order and sort my_drill_groups by names/levels for index page
+* Created, ordered and sorted my_drill_groups by names/levels for the index page
-* create all_drill_group page for non_admin users. add_to_my_drill button creates an instance of student_drill_group
+* Created the all_drill_groups page for non_admin users
+* Implemented the add_to_my_drills button to create an instance of a student_drill_group
-* create navbar for students and admin
+* Created the navbar for students and admin
-* modify index and create actions in Users controller
+* Modified the index and create actions in the users controller
-* create validations for user model
+* Created validations for the user model

 ### Kaysha